saivamshidobbali/Sudoku-Solver-n-Generator/README.md

-# Implemented Suduko Solver and Generator in Racket.
+# Implemented Sudoku Solver and Generator in Racket.

+Solver:

 3x3 board
 #(5 3 0 0 7 0 0 0 0)